 ACTION NEED DESCRIPTION IMPORT.
 EFFORT METRIC 6.2.A Monitor and maintain compliance with new state and federal environmental legislation The City of Valdez is subject to compliance with other entities.
 Work with other agencies to monitor new environmental legislation, policy and guidelines from state and federal sources.
 Validate if new policy or changes impacts City code.
 Share information with the public.
 Medium Staff assigned to monitor compliance requirements and update City of Valdez code to remain in compliance.
-6.2.B Maintain lands designated for future landfill expansion and develop when additional capacity is needed The City currently has ADEC approval for the expansion of the two City landfills.
+6.2.B - The two City landfills are near capacity and will need to be expanded.
+The City currently has ADEC approval for the expansion of the two City landfills.
 When required, expand these facilities to minimize impacts to the environment.
 Medium Expand landfills when capacity has been met.
 6.2.C Advocate for and secure funding at a state and federal level to protect resources.
-Funding is available for the protection of resources that the City may not be fully participating in The protection of the natural environment and its resources is a community priority and several programs existing that provide funding for the protection of these lands.
+The protection of the natural environment and its resources is a community priority and several programs existing that provide funding for the protection of these lands.
 With the assistance from state and federal funding sources, these resources can be protected.
 Medium Staff assigned to monitor, advocate and secure funding from various government agencies